Little Favours, New Clothes, UI Updates and more! - Patch Notes v0.54.0 · Little Sim World update for 28 October 2025

 Hey everyone, we're excited to bring you a brand-new feature we've been working on that will create a more lively atmosphere in the world.
 On top of that, this time around we've added even more clothes to style your littles in, so make sure you check out Banana21 to find the latest hot topic offers!

-Furthermore, we're moving away from native linux builds to Proton and there will be a separate announcement made on what that'll mean for you - our players.
-Right now, please just make sure to use cloud saving so that your saves are transferred over flawlessly as you play on linux platforms or steam deck.
+We're moving away from native linux builds to Proton and there will be a separate announcement made on what that'll mean for you - our players.
+Right now, please just make sure to enable cloud saving and reinstall the game so that your saves are transferred over flawlessly as you play on Linux platforms or Steam Deck.

 We're looking forward to even cooler new features in the upcoming updates.
 Until then, stay tuned.